How to Survive a GIPS Verification Part 2: Kick-off and Initial Data Request

 Depending on the size of your firm and composites, the portfolio-level testing phase of the verification can have many follow up requests and typically is the most time-consuming part of the verification.
 Therefore, it is best to get that phase of the verification kicked off as soon as possible.
 The items that allow a verifier to select their portfolio-level testing samples include:

 - Portfolio and Composite-Level data

 - Membership Change List

 - Non-Discretionary Portfolio List

 The remainder of the initial request documents can be provided as they become available.
 They will be needed to complete the verification, but the above listed documents should be the first priority to allow the verifier to select their portfolio-level samples.

 The documentation provided for the initial request helps set the stage for the next round of testing.
 The cleaner and more organized the initial data, the better off you will be for the rest of the verification.
 Providing clean data in this sense means that you are confident performance data and disclosures are error free and outliers have been reviewed and deemed appropriate.
 If the verifier is able to move through these initial documents efficiently, it will set you up for success for the remainder of the project.

-Stay tuned for part three of this three-part series where we dive into portfolio-level testing.
+For more information on verification testing, check out part three of this three-part series where we dive into portfolio-level testing.
 We’ll cover the types of documentation requested and help you understand what your verifier is looking for.
 If you have any questions about GIPS or investment performance, check out or website or reach out to email@example.com or firstname.lastname@example.org for more information.